List of international goals scored by Raúl

-Raúl is a Spanish former professional footballer who made 102 appearances for Spain between 1996 and 2006.
+Raúl is a Spanish former professional footballer who made 102 appearances for the Spain national team between 1996 and 2006.

-He is Spain's second highest goalscorer only behind David Villa.
-He scored 44 goals from 102 matches, The following is a list of all the international goals he has scored.
+With 44 goals, Raúl is Spain's second-highest all-time goalscorer, behind only David Villa.
+The following is a list of all the international goals he has scored.

 International goals

-First number in scores indicates Spain's goal tally position in scores and results, score column indicates score after each Raúl goal.
+Scores and results list Spain's goal tally first, score column indicates score after each Raúl goal.